avigailtaylor/GeneFEAST/user_guide.md

 - member terms;
 - a dot plot summary of member term’s FEA results;
-- an upset plot (Lex, et al., 2014) of inter term gene set overlap;
+- an upset plot (Lex, et al., 2014) showing the overlap between sets of genes annotated by the member terms;
-- [split heatmaps](split_heatmaps.md) of the term- and experiment-gene relationships, (including extra annotations, where supplied);
+- [split heatmaps](split_heatmaps.md) of the term- and FEA-gene relationships, (including extra annotations, where supplied);
 - further information about terms, such as GO hierarchies and KEGG pathway diagrams;
 - and external hyperlinks to literature searches for each gene of interest, via the National Center for Biotechnology Information's Gene and PubMed services (Sayers, et al., 2021), incorporating additional search terms if the user has supplied them.

-Where applicable, community frames have links back to their meta community and also to sibling communities in their meta community (red, solid arrows); separately, they also have a list of links to terms sharing some gene set overlap, but which is too weak for membership of the community (red, dashed arrows).
+Where applicable, community frames have links back to their meta community and also to sibling communities in their meta community (red, solid arrows); separately, they also have a list of links to terms sharing some gene-set overlap, but which is too weak for membership of the community (red, dashed arrows).

 Term frames have similar, reduced content of community frames.
 In particular, they do not include upset plots and dot plots, and the term-gene heatmap element of their [split heatmap](split_heatmaps.md) is extended to highlight which genes, if any, contribute to enriched terms that have been clustered into a community; in this case the corresponding gene-community pair is depicted in the heatmap.

-Meta community frames have: links to member communities (red, solid arrows); [split heatmaps](split_heatmaps.md), wherein term annotation is replaced by gene community membership in the top heatmap; a literature search for each gene (as described above); and an upset plot showing community gene set overlaps.
+Meta community frames have: links to member communities (red, solid arrows); [split heatmaps](split_heatmaps.md), wherein term annotation is replaced by gene-community membership in the top heatmap; a literature search for each gene (as described above); and an upset plot showing the overlap between sets of genes annotated by the member communities.

 ***

 #### Additional GeneFEAST output

-Term-community membership, term- and FEA-gene relationships are also output in comma separated value format, for input into downstream programs.
+Term-community membership, term- and FEA-gene relationships are also output in comma-separated value format, for input into downstream programs.
 The columns are:

 - Community (will be empty if a term is not part of a community)
 - Meta community (will be empty if a community is not part of a meta community)